You've taken the first step already!

 How long does it take to become Catholic?

-The RCIA program, generally speaking, lasts from September through Easter and you are brought into the Catholic Church on Holy Saturday (the evening before Easter Sunday).
+The OCIA program, generally speaking, lasts from September through Easter and you are brought into the Catholic Church on Holy Saturday (the evening before Easter Sunday).

 “Why does it take so long?” and “Why is everything so formal?” you may ask.